 Kazakhstan have the largest uranium reserves in the world.

-The first commercial deposit in the country (Korday) was explored in 1951.
+The first commercial deposit in the country (Korday) was discovered in 1951.
 The most important discoveries were made later.
-In the late 60s, it was explored uranium in province of Shu-Sarysu and Ili in southern Kazakhstan, which became the world's largest reserves of uranium ores.
+In the late 60s, a uranium deposit was discovered in the province of Shu-Sarysu and Ili in southern Kazakhstan, which became the world's largest uranium reserve.

-With these discoveries, Kazakhstan has become a world leader in explored uranium reserves, suitable for practicing the method of in-situ leaching.
+With these discoveries, Kazakhstan has become a world leader in known uranium reserves, suitable for practicing the method of in-situ leaching.

-Therefore the Company owns a unique resource base, which includes the world’s largest explored and prospective uranium reserves.
-100% reserve base amenable to ISR.
+The Company owns a unique resource base, which includes the world’s largest known and prospective uranium reserves.
+100% of its reserve base is amenable to ISR.

-JSC "Volkovgeology", which is the successor of Volkovskaya geological expedition, that opened Kordai field, provides geological ensuring for all activities of Kazatomprom and conducts technological drilling of mining and preparatory work on the uranium mining enterprises of the Company.
+JSC "Volkovgeology", which is the successor of Volkovskaya geological expedition, that opened Kordai field, provides geological support to Kazatomprom.
+It conducts test drilling of mining sites and other preparatory work for the Company.